ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 # Rendering Equation {#rendering-equation}

--   To solve the rendering equation, we need to trace the path of light rays in three-dimensional space and solve the rendering equation:
+-   To solve the rendering equation, we need to trace the path of light rays in three-dimensional space and evaluate the integral in:

     $$
     \begin{aligned}